Analytical Construction of CBF-Based Safety Filters for Simultaneous State and Input Constraints (Extended Version): Extension to the Multi-Input Setting

-We now present our approach to constructing an implementable safety filter for Problem \ref{plm:extended}. \begin{theorem} Consider the plant in \eqref{eqn:plant_md_integrator} with state and input constraints in \eqref{eqn:md_state_constraints} and \eqref{eqn:md_input_constraint}.
-For each $k \in \{1, \dots, p\}$, define the following series of functions recursively:
+We now present our approach to constructing a safety filter for Problem \ref{plm:extended}.
+The problem statement now contains $p$ simultaneous state constraints, so we now consider the following $p$ series of recursively-defined functions.
+For each $k \in \{1, \dots, p\}$, define: